Employee Benefits Services

 Connecticut

 Connecticut launched the MyCTSavings retirement savings program in early 2022 and established deadlines for businesses to register their employees.
-The deadline for businesses with 26-plus employees has passed.
-Businesses with 5 to 25 employees must register by Oct.
+Businesses with 5 or more employees must register by Aug.
 31, 2023.
 This program requires businesses with five or more employees and no retirement plan to participate in a state-facilitated IRA program.
 Noncompliant employers may be subject to civil action and court fees if they fail to enroll an employee in a timely fashion.

 Delaware